eduardoboucas/buildtimes/posts/2017-09-25-svg-clip-path-logo-colour/2017-09-25-svg-clip-path-logo-colour.md

 The only particularity was that the logo should change colours, as the user scrolls, depending on which section it overlaps.<!--more--> When positioned over a section with a dark background, the logo should be white.
 When overlapping a section with a light background, it should be dark blue.

-{% include helpers/image.html name="fortblocks-design.png" caption="Landing site design" %}
+{% include helpers/image.html, name:"fortblocks-design.png" capti:n="Landing site design" %}

 The first thought that comes to mind is to use two images and swap them as the user scrolls, but that doesn't work here.
 If you look closer at the designs above, the second screen shows the logo overlapping a dark/light cross-section.
 When that happens, the portions of the logo that overlap each section must be coloured accordingly.